 it is pertinent that we proactively consider incorporating sustainability in our processes.
-Sustainability, for us, means using systems that are non-polluting, conserve non-renewable energy and natural resources, and do not compromise the needs of future generations.
+Sustainability, for us, means using systems that are non-polluting, conserving non-renewable energy and natural resources, and not compromise the needs of future generations.
 There are raging famines in certain parts of the world; the least we can do as a food-related company is use the resources at our disposal, judiciously and sustainably.

 The responsibility of preserving the environment cannot fall on the consumers alone.
 At Taste’L, we believe that every single decision we take as a business can have a huge impact on our environment in the long run, and we can begin with something as basic as packaging.

 All our packaging needs are met with 100% recycled or raw materials to ensure the lowest carbon footprint possible.
 We try to minimise our production process and put our best minds on the task of optimising the supply chains.
 Our goal is to bring good food to our patrons without putting any additional burden on Mother Earth.

 We do our part by using compostable and organic packaging and avoiding plastic as far as possible.
 We also make natural vegetable dyes, in-house, for all our colouring purposes.